Friday, January 11, 2013

 People’s emotions are moved by music, so the churches have incorporated and invested much money into praise teams, star “Christian” singers, extravagant sound systems, lighting (similar to concerts), etc.

-Bizarre behavior such as shaking, jerking, uncontrollable laughter, counterfeit tongues, and more continues to come in waves throughout the churches.
-It stimulates the emotions of onlookers, so that they too want to be a recipient of ‘a touch from God’.
+Bizarre behaviour such as shaking, jerking, uncontrollable laughter, counterfeit tongues, and more continues to come in waves throughout the churches.
+It stimulates the emotions of onlookers, so that they also want to be a recipient of ‘a touch from God’.

 Either that, or it pushes the person away from God.
-Is God not a God who doese everything decently and in order?
-Is not one of the "fruits" of the Holy Spirit "self-control", so where does "uncontrollable" laughter come from?
+Is God not a God who does everything decently and in order?
+Isn't one of the fruits of the Holy Spirit "self-control"?
+So where does "uncontrollable" laughter come from?

 Politically, people’s emotions are manipulated by the media and eloquent speeches, ‘dramatic’ (yes, I used the word) testimonies of witnesses of crime, news anchors or families of those involved, directly or indirectly, in either criminal tragedies and horrors, or natural calamities.

-Emotions are counted on during political campaigns and debates on serious matters, political speeches preceding election, or following after catastrophic events (whether natural or manmade).
+Emotions are counted on during political campaigns and debates on serious matters, political speeches preceding an election, or following catastrophic events (whether natural or manmade).
 Quiet protests can escalate to violence.

 There is no need to continue on about the various ways emotions are manipulated in the religious and political arenas to further promote hidden agendas and evil.
 My point is made, I am sure.